Yiling-J/spark-elasticsearch-recommender-basic/README.md

 1. Training your model and export factor matrix to database.
 See: recipe_recommender.py

-2. Using logstash to export data to elasticsearch
+2. Using logstash to export data to elasticsearch.
+See: logstash.conf

 3. Using elasticsearch api with painless script_score to get results by custom ordering